U.S. Customs and Border Protection, Department of Homeland Security.

 OMB Number: 1651-0103.

-Abstract: CBP Form I-418 is prescribed by the Department of Homeland Security, Customs and Border Protection (CBP), for use by masters, owners, or agents of vessels in complying with Sections 231 and 251 of the Immigration and Nationality Act (INA).
-This form is filled out upon arrival of any person by water at any port within the United States from any place outside the United States.
+Abstract: CBP Form I-418 is prescribed by CBP, for use by masters, owners, or agents of vessels in complying with Sections 231 and 251 of the Immigration and Nationality Act (INA).
+This form is filled out upon arrival of any person by commercial vessel at any port within the United States from any place outside the United States.
 The master or commanding officer of the vessel is responsible for providing CBP officers at the port of arrival with lists or manifests of the persons on board such conveyances.
-CBP is working to allow for electronic submission of the information on CBP Form I-418.
+CBP is currently working to allow for electronic submission of the information on CBP Form I-418.
 This form is provided for in 8 CFR 251.1, 251.3, and 251.4.
-A copy of CBP Form I-418 can be found at http://forms.cbp.gov/pdf/CBP_Form_I418.pdf.
+A copy of CBP Form I-418 can be found at http://www.cbp.gov/sites/default/files/documents/CBP%20Form%20I-418.pdf.

-Current Actions: This submission is being made to extend the expiration date with no change to information collected or to CBP Form I-418.
+Current Actions: This submission is being made to reinstate this previously approved information collection with a change to the burden hours resulting from updated estimates of the number of I-418s filed.
+There are no changes to the information collected or to Form I-418.

 Affected Public: Businesses.